mroonga/mroonga/doc/source/install.rst

 Japanese morphological analysis system (MeCab)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to use indexes of tokenizing of each morpheme for full text search, install `MeCab <http://mecab.sourceforge.net/>`_ before installing groonga.
+If you want to use indexes of tokenizing of each morpheme for full text search, install `MeCab <http://mecab.sourceforge.net/>`_ before installing Groonga.

 Download
 ^^^^^^^^